RitwijaDixit/1913072_RitwijaDixit_DMW_Assg1/README.md

 For uploading csv file, We have used following method:

-df=pd.read_csv(io.BytesIO(uploaded['dataset.csv']),header=None)
+df=pd.read_csv(io.BytesIO(uploaded['dataset1.csv']),header=None)

-Here, enter the csv file name in the method or rename the csv file name as dataset.csv.
+Here, enter the csv file name in the method or rename the csv file name as dataset1.csv.

 ### Output
 The output will show the most frequent itemsets from the given dataset.